sam-hosseini/freelancing-in-finland/README.md

 * Fika ☕️ with [Tentimes](https://www.tentimesagency.com/) and get into their Slack.
 * Fika ☕️ with [Finitec](https://finitec.fi/) and get into their network.
 * Fika ☕️ with [Siili One](https://campaign.siili.com/one) and get into their network.
+* Register a profile with [EWork Group](https://www.eworkgroup.com/en) to see their projects.

 **List of aggregate sites**:
 * Create a [job search alert](https://www.linkedin.com/jobs/) on LinkedIn with: